 How to use form QR code in project evaluation for construction?

 While tools like Google Form QR Code are user-friendly, they do not offer many built-in options and templates.
-In that case, Form QR Code is just the right form builder for a project evaluation.
+In that case, Form QR Code is just the right form builder for a construction project evaluation.

-• • Data collection: Whenever someone needs to submit a report, they can scan the QR code that takes them to the form.
+Whenever someone needs to submit a report, they can scan the QR code that takes them to the form.
 They can fill in the necessary fields and submit the form.

-• • Monitor and Analysis: The form can be connected to the analytics system to monitor and analyze the submitted data.
+The form can be connected to the analytics system to monitor and analyze the submitted data.

 Daily logs and reporting